 - Head there early!
 The best time to visit the Iceland Blue Lagoon is right after it opens as there’s hardly anyone else around, you’ll have the whole pool to yourself!

 - Don’t wear contacts in the Blue Lagoon geothermal spa.
 The silica can get into your eyes and cause pain or infections.

 - Don’t lose your magnetic bracelet.
 Trust me, this is the last thing you want to do.
 Not only will it make it super hard to get your stuff back, you’ll also be fined.

 - Don’t leave the kids unattended.
 The Blue Lagoon has a maximum depth of 4.7 feet, so children should always have a guardian present when they’re in the water.

 There’s no denying that the Iceland Blue Lagoon is a once-in-a-lifetime experience.
 Whether you want to take advantage of the Silica Mud’s restorative properties or simply soak away the stress of the day, this truly enchanting place has you covered!

 Before zipping up your suitcase, you may wish to consider getting travel insurance.
 Iceland is undeniably one of the safest places in the world, but every trip comes with risks and proper coverage can easily save you thousands of dollars if something goes wrong.
-Personally, I never go anywhere without getting travel insurance from reputed companies like World Nomads or Safety Wing.
+Personally, I never go anywhere without getting travel insurance from reputed companies like Safety Wing.